saidmoglu/saidmoglu.github.io/_posts/2025-04-13-first-post.md

 author: Mustafa Said Mehmetoglu
 ---

 Welcome to my blog!
-I will be posting about my work, personal projects and thoughts here.
+I will be posting about my work, personal projects, hobbies and thoughts here.

+The default image that came with the theme seemed appropriate: I have a long road ahead of me to build a meaningful and beneficial blog.